-Help us to establish where we're at in terms of trash on our trails and understand where help and guidance is needed most and which communities seem to be getting it right and from whom we can all learn.
+We're working hard on a couple of initiatives, including creating Australia's first 'State Of Our Trails' report!
+This is an exercise in establishing where we're at in terms of our trails and to what degree they are trash free.
+This allows us to understand not only where help and guidance is needed most, but also which communities seem to be getting it right and from whom others can learn.

 Leave no trace, remove rubbish (eg food wrappers and drink containers), report what you can’t safely move.